-Cairns (Australia) was reached on 11th July 2007, Richards Bay (South Africa), on 16th November 2007 and I left Trinidad for the Panama Canal on 1st May 2008.
+Cairns (Australia) was reached on 11th July 2007, Richards Bay (South Africa), on 16th November 2007 and I left Trinidad for Colon on 1st May 2008, transiting the Panama Canal soon after.
 After crossing the Tehuantepec to reach the west coast of Mexico from Guatemala, I was making for San Francisco to start the 2008 Single-Handed TransPac Race but was then incredibly unlucky to lose Nereida on a steep, deserted surf beach north of Acapulco, before dawn, less than twelve hours and about sixty miles short of Zihuatanejo ... on 19th June 2008.
 (In June 2016, that final leg, from Acapulco to Zihuatanejo, was completed in Nereida II, thus 'closing the loop'.)

 First Nonstop Attempt, started November 2009

-I headed down to South Africa.... but rigging and other problems forced me in to Cape Town and this turned into a three-month stop for an engine replacement with improved installation details.
-Plans were changed and I officially entered the 2010 Single-handed TransPac race from San Francisco to Kauai (Hawaii).... but time ran out on passage East.
-With stormy weather encountered in the Great Australian Bight as well as East and North-East of New Zealand, I only managed, with difficulty, to reach Hanalei Bay from NZ just in time for the SHTP Awards evening, on the final day of the Race.
+I headed down to South Africa.... but rigging and other problems forced me in to Cape Town and this turned into a three-month stop for an unexpected engine replacement with improved installation details.
+My plans changed and I officially entered the 2010 Single-handed TransPac Race from San Francisco to Kauai (Hawaii).... but time ran out on passage East.
+With stormy weather encountered in the Great Australian Bight as well as to the East and North-East of New Zealand, I only managed, with difficulty, to reach Hanalei Bay from NZ just in time for the SHTP Awards evening (and party!), on the final day of the Race.
 By this time, I’d decided to head for Port Townsend (WA, USA) to work on the boat with a view to re-starting another nonstop round-the-world attempt from Victoria (B.C., Canada) later that year.

 Second Nonstop Attempt / Knockdown / Circumnavigation via the Five Great Capes: 25th Oct 2010 – 1st Aug 2012

-This attempt started from Victoria (B.C.) on 25th October 2010, but the damage caused by a bad knockdown, about 140 miles west of Cape Horn on Day 72 (5th January 2011), ended the nonstop attempt.
+This attempt started from Victoria (B.C.) on 25th October 2010, but the damage caused by a bad knockdown, about 140 miles west of Cape Horn on Day 72 (5th January 2011), ended my nonstop attempt.
 After rounding Cape Horn under headsail and making basic repairs in Ushuaia (Argentina), I continued eastabout to the Falklands and on to Cape Town (S. Africa).
-(Reaching here in May 2011 meant I'd actually completed a solo circumnavigation from/to Cape Town via Cape Flattery, WA U.S.A., and Cape Horn - as celebrated on my arrival!).
-By sailing on to Hobart (Tasmania), then south of Stewart Island, New Zealand, on to Tahiti and Hawaii, I reached the Strait of Juan de Fuca on 1st August 2012 - thus completing a single-handed circumnavigation via the Five Great Capes of the Southern Ocean from/to Cape Flattery, WA U.S.A.
+(Reaching there in May 2011 meant I'd actually completed a solo circumnavigation from/to Cape Town via Cape Flattery WA, U.S.A., and Capes Horn, Good Hope and Leeuwin - as celebrated on my arrival!).
+By sailing on south of Tasmania to Hobart, then south of Stewart Island, New Zealand, on to Tahiti and Hawaii (meeting the SHTP racers once again), I reached the Strait of Juan de Fuca on 1st August 2012 - thus completing a single-handed circumnavigation via the Five Great Capes of the Southern Ocean from/to Cape Flattery, WA U.S.A.

-This solo, unassisted attempt was notable both for the many problems arising and length of time taken...
-6-7 weeks longer than hoped for, due to the high incidence of calms and light winds encountered in between the stronger weather (especially on the final, long passage north up the Pacific, where frequent headwinds were thrown in).
+This single-handed, unassisted, nonstop attempt was notable both for the many problems arising and the length of time taken...
+6-7 weeks longer than hoped for, due to the high incidence of calms and light winds encountered in between the stronger weather (especially on the final, long passage north up the Pacific, where frequent headwinds were thrown in), added to by a mainsail problem.
 The problems started with my liferaft 'jumping ship', causing a diversion to San Francisco Bay to replace the raft, while adhering to the 'unassisted' rule of the WSSRC who were validating my attempt.
-Rounding Cape Horn as the Vendée Globe racers were also rounding added interest, as did the presence of large icebergs to avoid.
-Timing and position were almost identical to that of my January 2011 knockdown on the previous attempt - discomforting...!
-Almost daily radio contact was enjoyed and loss of computers on board two months before finishing (with satphone already having failed on Christmas Day morning) gave rise to immediate help from 'ham' radio friends who were able to maintain posting of daily position and log reports plus emails.
+Rounding Cape Horn at the same time as the Vendée Globe racers added interest, as did the presence of several large icebergs and many 'bergie bits' to avoid.
+Timing and position close to Cape Horn were almost identical to that of my January 2011 knockdown on the previous attempt - discomforting...!
+Almost daily radio contact with onshore 'hams' was enjoyed and the loss of my computers on board two months before finishing (with satphone already having failed on Christmas Day morning) gave rise to immediate help from 'ham' radio friends who were able to maintain my website posting of my daily position and reports as well as dealing with emails.